fernandagil/ms1-nonnapepita-restaurant/README.md

 - [HTML5](https://en.wikipedia.org/wiki/HTML5) - provides the content and structure for my website.
 - [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - provides the styling.
 - [Bootstrap](https://getbootstrap.com/) - used to create the layout of the project.
+- [Balsamiq](https://balsamiq.com/) - used to create the project's wireframes.
+- [Gitpod](https://gitpod.io/) - used to develop the website.
+- [GitHub](https://github.com/) - used to host the project.
 - [Google Fonts](https://fonts.google.com/) - used to provide the fonts Josefin Slab for the main text, and Fredericka the Great for headers.
 - [Font Awesome](https://fontawesome.com/) - used the font awesome icons to style the information and the links in the footer, and also to make the Reservation section stand out a small bit.
 - [Canva](https://www.canva.com/) - used to design the restaurant's logo and icon.
 - [Favicon](https://www.favicon-generator.org//) - used to create the icon from the design made with Canva.
 - [Pixabay](https://pixabay.com/) and [Freepik](https://www.freepik.es/) - used to get images for the project.
 - [Picresize](https://picresize.com/) - used to compress the size of the images.
-- [Balsamiq](https://balsamiq.com/) - used to create the project's wireframes.
-- [Gitpod](https://gitpod.io/) - used to develop the website.
+- [Am I Responsive?](http://ami.responsivedesign.is/) - used to show in a quick visual way the responsiveness of the site.
-- [GitHub](https://github.com/) - used to host the project.
+- [Autoprefixer](https://autoprefixer.github.io/) - used to parsethe CSS and to add vendor prefixes to CSS rules.

 ## 4. Testing